Engineer-Prafful/PowerBI_CI_Project/README.md

 # PowerBI_CI_Project
-A project done by me based on Microsft Power BI tool
+A project done by me using Microsft PowerBI tool

 Introduction